QED1224/Toontown-Resources/Guide.md

 ### Hit or Miss: the impact of `randChoice` <a name="hit-or-miss"></a>

 Once we've calculated an attacks accuracy (`atkAcc`), we need to determine whether or not it will hit its intended target.
-This was decided by the value of `randChoice`, which was simply a pseudorandom integer between 0 and 99 (0 <= x < 99, to be exact).
+This was decided by the value of `randChoice`, which was simply a pseudorandom integer between 0 and 99.

 If `randChoice` was less than `atkAcc`, the attack hit.
 Otherwise, the attack missed.
 It's important to note, however, that `atkAcc` was capped at 95 -- so, any gag which wasn't mentioned in the Special Cases section in [Attack Accuracy](#atk-accuracy) could miss.